 Although Post has been working on lab-grown meat for years, his research could hardly happen at a better time.
 Recently, popular fast food chains like Burger King and McDonalds announced the introduction of new, meatless burgers in selected chains.
 Meat substitutes based on plant protein or insects are already available at restaurants and supermarkets.
 Tens of thousands of young people are skipping school in order to protest against climate change.
 Green parties all over Europe are gaining support.
 2019 might finally be the year when global warming comes into global awareness, along with the meat and dairy industry that itself is responsible for massive global CO2 emissions.

-“Everything that increases awareness certainly helps the cause as well as the business”, Mark Post tells us via Skype ahead of the 2019 Falling Walls Conference in November.
+“Everything that increases awareness certainly helps the cause”, Mark Post tells us via Skype ahead of the 2019 Falling Walls Conference in November.
 For him and his company Mosa Meat, the promise of cultured meat is to keep up with the high demand of meat without many of the negative factors that come with traditional livestock farming: Lab-grown meat has a much lower carbon footprint, it uses less space and water, less resources, and is safer due to being produced in a controlled environment.
 And, obviously, no cows need to die.

 Cultivating meat is easy to do, but hard to master

 And yet, opposed to meat alternatives – think of a burger patty made out of soy or bean protein – Mark Post and his colleagues are actually creating real meat.
 The difference: It does not grow inside a living animal but rather in a bio reactor, something akin to a complex petri dish.
 Thanks to its sterile and highly controlled environment, contamination as well as the use of hormones and antibiotics are reduced.